In this codelab you will learn the basics of writing a Go CLI tool.

 }

-β¨ In the init
+β¨ In the init function, create a new --logLevel flag for the logLevel variable.

 It is possible to perform a type cast between pointer types, here is an example: